Too much chicken on your hands

 This year’s breakfast begins with my father answering a telephone call, one that turned out to be a wrong number.
 He wished the woman on the other end a merry Christmas, hung-up and everyone laughed turning back to the task at hand.
 A Reader’s Digest compilation played in the background, and somehow the first track was perfect, Racey’s Lay your love on me, and many of us know how that one goes.

-Come December, scented and collected empty toilet paper rolls are transformed into Christmas Crackers.
-The winner will find an instant lottery ticket, a small chocolate, requisite bad joke, a paper crown and a small trinket inside.
-One year, metal nail clippers and other metal objects went flying through the air causing mayhem.
+Come December, mum transforms scented and collected toilet paper rolls into Christmas Crackers.
+Inside, an instant lottery ticket, a small chocolate, a paper crown and a trinket of some kind.
+One year, sharp metal objects were included, which, when the crackers were pulled, sent nail files and clippers across the room.
+No one was harmed in the mayhem.

-Throughout the day Mum updates the tally taking into account the tickets included in the Christmas crackers and any free tickets that were won.
-My tinny middle brother usually tops the list, and I often appear towards the bottom.
+Throughout the day, Mum tallies-up everyone’s tickets, checking non-winning ones just in case someone made a mistake.
+My middle brother usually tops the list, and I often appear towards the bottom.
 It’s all great fun, and brings so much joy to my parents.